 Student Body

-The student population of Morgan Community College has stayed relatively flat over five years.
+The student population of Morgan Community College has grown by 7% over five years.

 Total Enrollment